bacalhau-project/bacalhau/README.md

   - What she'd really like is every night, after the data for that day has been uploaded to IPFS by NOAA, she could downscale all the images from 10MB per frame to just 200k (by reducing bits and colors)
   - She writes a cron job to fire a program to do so every night, which runs against a CID, and reuploads the resulting downscaled data to a new entry, and returns the CID when done.
 - Map/Reduce over many log files to create a "filtered" view for later use
   - Dana is an IT administrator for a weather sensor company.
-They have sensors all over the world that they use to collect datetime, GPS, temperature, barometer and rainfall data that they push to a central repository, once per second.
+They have sensors all over the world that they use to collect datetime, GPS, temperature, barometer, and rainfall data that they push to a central repository, once per second.
   - Every hour, the system exports the information to a log file, and once a day they write the file to IPFS.
 These files are aggregated behind a single CID (in some way) such that a single interaction could operate across all of them at once.
   - The total data changes about 10 GB per day across the system - they have about 100 TB of total data.
   - Michelle would like to query the data to get a subset of the information - to retrieve the past ten years of rainfall data within 10 km of Lisbon.
   - She writes a simple program to query for the information across the whole system, execute the filtering, and push the results into a single CID:
-    - Behind the scenes, the "orchestration" miner farms out requests to "worker" miners that have shards of the top level data set.
+    - Behind the scenes, the "orchestration" miner farms out requests to "worker" miners that have shards of the top-level data set.
     - Each miner pulls the data from their local file into memory runs the program (which filters for just the information necessary) and writes the resulting data structure back to the CID.
     - It then passes the intermediate CID back to the "orchestration" miner, which merges the results into a single unified CID, and lets Michelle know the job is done.
   - Michelle can now pull the resulting data down to her local machine for further analysis.